MaximeBiechy/watchit-api/README.md

  ## Notes

 ⚠️ This project is not fully complete, but the core features are functional.
-It may evolve further over time, as additional features could still be developed.
+It may evolve further over time, as additional features could still be developed.<br>
 ⚠️ The app has not been tested on iOS.<br>
 ⚠️ This backend was developed as a learning project.<br>
 ⚠️ Code is provided for demonstration purposes only and is not intended for reuse.